powergama/powergama/userguide/input_data.md

 ## Grid data

 There are 5 input files associated with nodes, AC branches, DC branches, consumers and generators.
-These files contains references to additional files which has information about normalised storage values, energy inflow profiles and power demand profiles.
+These files contain references to additional files which have information about normalised storage values, energy inflow profiles and power demand profiles.
 The reference identifier (integer number or string) in the generator and consumer files should match an identifier in the relevant storage value or profile files.

 ### Nodes

-Nodes need to have unique identifier string.
-Area information is used for scenario generation (preprosessing), and for plotting and presentation of results.
+Nodes need to have unique identifier strings.
+Area information is used for scenario generation (preprocessing), and for plotting and presentation of results.
 Latitude and longitude information is only used for plotting the grid on a map.